 For Interactive Notifications to work in your mobile app, you must perform the following steps:

-Request access to the Interactive Notifications feature.
-To do so, contact your Customer Success Manager or log in to My Oracle Support and create a service request.
-The Interactive Notifications feature is currently released under our Controlled Availability program.
+Request access to the Interactive Notifications feature by contacting your Customer Success Manager or logging in to My Oracle Support and creating a service request.
+This feature is currently released under our Controlled Availability program.

 Optionally, you can add custom Interactive Notification buttons for Marketers to use in their Push campaigns.
 To do this for your mobile app, you must perform the additional steps in this section.